intel/terraform-intel-aws-mssql/README.md

 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.

-The MSSQL Optimizations were based off [Intel Xeon Tunning guides](<https://www.intel.com/content/www/us/en/developer/articles/guide/sql-server-tuning-guide-for-otp-using-xeon.html>)
+The MSSQL Optimizations were based off [Intel Xeon Tuning guides](<https://www.intel.com/content/www/us/en/developer/articles/guide/sql-server-tuning-guide-for-otp-using-xeon.html>)

 Note:  Recommendation to utilize SQL statements for optimization configuration.